About us

 Luc van den Abeelen (1965) has been collecting and designing space patches since the 80's.
 Luc has been publishing in Spaceflight magazine and regularly contributes commentary on topical spaceflight themes to BNR Newsradio.
 A number of his earlier designs made it into space through his work in Spaceview with Jaap Terweij.

 Jaap (1946), better known as 'Japio', met Yuri Gagarin in 1962 at a youth congress in Finland and is hooked to Soviet/Russian spaceflight ever since.
 In 1983, he co-authored an early book about the Salyut project.
-He is considered one of the founding fathers of the Soyuz patch project, together with an undisclosed fifth member of the group, a Russian spaceflight official/patch collector.
+He is considered one of the founding fathers of the Soyuz patch project, together with an undisclosed fifth member of the group, a patch collecting Russian spaceflight official.

-The idea for creating a site emerged in 1998, and was realized in 2000, when 'spacepatches.com' was registered.
+The idea for creating a site emerged in June 1998.
+At first, Jacques hosted the images and information on his own "Jacqmans" website at Angelfire.
+In 2000'spacepatches.com' was registered.
 That name was changed to 'spacepatches.info' in January 2002.
 In September 2005, the site was moved to spacepatches.nl, the url-extension for The Netherlands.

 Erik, Jacques, Luc and Japio at one of their infamous 'embroidery club meetings'.